 -

 Saxophonist Ornette Coleman infused his symphony 'Skies of America' with portents and patriotism.
-It's the perfect soundtrack to Juneteenth, as Shaun Brady explains in his review for WRTI's Album of the Week.
+Here's why it still matters.

 -